 College of Natural & Applied Sciences

 The mission of the College of Natural & Applied Sciences is to discover and share science-based knowledge that improves quality of life and learning in Guam and the Western Pacific.
-The college carries out the University’s land-grant mission via instruction, research, outreach/ extension, and service.
+The college carries out the University’s Land Grant mission via instruction, research, outreach/extension, and service.
 All four endeavors identify and respond to the needs of the multicultural communities of our islands and beyond.
 Under this mission, the college strives to:

-As the home of the U.S. Department of Agriculture landgrant programs, the College of Natural & Applied Sciences fosters creativity in research, innovation in teaching, and leadership in community engagement to address community needs.
+As the home of the U.S. Department of Agriculture Land Grant programs, the College of Natural & Applied Sciences fosters creativity in research, innovation in teaching, and leadership in community engagement to address community needs.
 CNAS strives to be the college of first choice for science-based education, research, and community outreach.

-A student planning to enroll in the College of Natural & Applied Sciences should be familiar with the general requirements and procedures for admission to the University (see Academic Rules and Regulations).
+A student planning to enroll in the College of Natural & Applied Sciences should be familiar with the general requirements and procedures for admission to the University (see Academic Rules & Regulations).
 Every student should obtain an academic advisor to assist them in learning and complying with these requirements.
 Refer to individual program description for specific requirements.

 Note: Placement in Developmental Mathematics is determined by scores on the Mathematics Placement Test.
 All students must take the test before enrolling in their first mathematics class at UOG.
 Students placed into MA085a-b or MA-089 or MA-110/MA-151 should seek appropriate advisement when choosing other courses.